dennisprangle/ABCDistances.jl/README.md

 The methods are:

 * `(in, nsims, k; store_init)`
-Performs ABC accepting k simulations
+Performs ABC accepting k simulations.

 * `(in, nsims, h; store_init)`
 Performs ABC accepting simulations with distance below the threshold h.